oddsockmachine/TH-Community-Center/README.md

 - Prevents overlapping bookings

+- User login and page to see/delete all of your bookings

+- Booking confirmations (page for admins)

 Upcoming features:

-- Booking confirmations (page for admins)

-- User login and page to see all of your bookings
+- Edit bookings

 - Block bookings